Oscarandio/rpg-game/README.md

-# A RPG Game made with Javascript (and soon Typescript)
+# A RPG Game made with Typescript

 ## Javascript Algorithms and Data Structures
 URL: [From the course in freecodecamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8)